rh-ai-quickstart/ai-virtual-agent/docs/FSI_DEMO_EXECUTION_CHECKLIST.md

 #### **Test Customer Service Agent**
 1. Go to **Chat** section
 2. Select the **Customer Service Representative** agent
-3. Ask: *"Hi, I'm a customer service rep at First National Bank.
+3. Ask: *"Hi, I'm a customer service rep at Horizon Community Bank.
 A business owner just came in with a loan application for $250,000.
 The business is called 'Tech Solutions LLC' and they want to expand their operations.
 What should I do first?"*
 4. Verify response includes: documentation requirements, procedures, timeline

 #### **Test AML Investigator**